 T-shirt sizes – Youth SM (6-8), MD (10-12).
 Adult Unisex SM, MD, LG, XL

-Gilman School – Registration tent and Start/Finish line will be behind the middle school, near athletic fields.
+Gilman School – *New Location* Registration tent and Start/Finish line will be behind the lower school, near the playground.
 Parking – lower lots off of Northern Parkway or Roland Ave.

 Reflecting on 2015

 2015 was a devastating year for us due to the loss of our three year-old daughter, Spencer Grace, to cancer.
 Despite our grief, we decided to use Spencer's story and brave example as a means of helping other children diagnosed with brain tumors, and raising awareness of the challenges currently facing the pediatric oncology community.
 The research was not there to save our daughter, but with the support of The Spencer Grace Foundation and other like charities, it is our hope that future children facing these terrible diagnoses will have treatments available to them to ensure a full and healthy life.

 We are tremendously proud to share that throughout 2015, with Spencer's memorial fund and money raised by The Spencer Grace Foundation, we have surpassed $38,000 for research.
 These funds are currently being used to further the study of recurrent medulloblastoma and new treatment options at Johns Hopkins.
 We are even more excited to report that the research conducted to date with one new drug has shown such progress that Johns Hopkins is planning to begin a clinical trial.
 It is a big step to transition research from the lab to clinical trial.
 So, we, along with the dedicated doctors and researchers working to beat this disease, are very hopeful.
 There is still a long way to go, but we are one step closer to helping children like Spencer obtain the future they deserve.